-III) Equations for calculating projected catch in numbers by stock, fleet, spatial strata, year and quarter based on TACs specified in weight by management area.
+6.2 Equations for calculating projected catch in numbers by stock, fleet, spatial strata, year and quarter based on TACs specified in weight by management area

 Management procedures provide TAC advice in weight by East and West management area.
-In order to project the simulated stocks accounting for feedback from these TAC recommendations they must be converted to an estimate of fishing mortality rate at age for each fleet (e.g. LLJPN), spatial strata (e.g. West Atlantic), year and quarter.
-These catches cannot exceed the maximum available number of fish in any spatial strata at any time, they must be allocated across fleets in a plausible way, the TACs must sum to the management area totals by weight and optionally, there should be the ability for missed quota in one fleet to be reallocated (traded) to other fleets where catches may still be possible.
+In order to project the simulated stocks accounting for feedback from these TAC recommendations they must be converted to an estimate of fishing mortality rate at age for each fleet (e.g., LLJPN), spatial stratum (e.g., West Atlantic), year and quarter.
+These catches cannot exceed the maximum available number of fish in any spatial stratum at any time, so that they must be allocated across fleets in a plausible way; the TACs must sum to the management area totals by weight and optionally, so that there should be the ability for missed quota in one fleet to be reallocated (traded) to other fleets where catches may still be possible.

-Under MSE projections (after 2017), TACs by East-West management area are distributed among fleets according to a management-area-specific fraction of the TAC among fleets A, a fleet specific seasonal and spatial fraction D, and the predicted age composition of catches $\hat{V}{s,v,m,a,r,f}$ where west is the west management area, east is the east management area, A are fractions (sum to 1 for each management area) of the 2020 allocations (Table 6.1), D terms are fractions (sum to 1 for each fleet) calculated from the model predicted fishing mortality rates over the last three historical years (2015-2017), and
+Under MSE projections (after 2017), TACs by East-West management area are distributed among fleets according to a management-area-specific fraction of the TAC among fleets A, a fleet specific seasonal and spatial fraction D, and the predicted age composition of catches $\hat{V}{s,y,m,a,r,f}$ where west is the West management area, east is the East management area, A are fractions (sum to 1 for each management area) of the 2020 allocations (Table 6.1), D terms are fractions (sum to 1 for each fleet) calculated from the model predicted fishing mortality rates over the last three historical years (2015-2017), and